Dyalog/ride/docs/protocol.md

 If the receiver of a message does not recognise it, it should ignore it.

 :red_circle: This may need discussion.
-Currently the interpreter complains with `UnknwonRIDECommand`.
+Currently the interpreter complains with `UnknownRIDECommand`.

 The connection may be closed at any time, leaving some messages undelivered or unprocessed.